Mathseeds White Paper

 Figure 3: Lesson 14, narrator is guiding pupil through one-to-one correspondence.

 After the initial lesson animations, Lesson 14 continues with a variety of interactive activities that focus on number identification, number formation, number name recognition, number lines, sorting, and counting.
-The final learning activity is the ebook which recaps what has been learned and acts like a plenary for each Mathseeds lesson to consolidate new concepts and skills.
+The final learning activity is the e-book which recaps what has been learned and acts like a plenary for each Mathseeds lesson to consolidate new concepts and skills.
 The final part of each lesson is a pet-hatching animation.
 Each lesson ends with the hatching of a unique pet that is added to the Mathseeds map.
 This is a highly motivational element for children who look forward to seeing which animal will be next.
 These hatching pets act as both a reward for lesson completion and also encourage children to proceed to the next lesson in the programme.
 In addition to the core lessons, the Driving Test area of the programme offers a wide range of tests that assess skills and knowledge in number, operations, patterns, measurement, geometry, and data.
 While the Number Facts area of the programme focuses on building fluency with basic facts, this section brings mental arithmetic to life, where pupils can engage in a huge range of fun activities that develop number fact fluency.

-“Mathematics is not only taught because it is useful.
-It should be a source of delight and wonder, offering pupils intellectual excitement and an appreciation of its essential creativity.”
+“– National Curriculum, 1989Mathematics is not only taught because it is useful.
+It should be a source of delight and wonder, offering pupils intellectual excitement and an appreciation of its essential creativity. ”

-In recognising the importance of this research, the lessons and Playroom activities encourage pupils to make connections between their experience of the real world and mathematical thinking.
+In recognizing the importance of this research, the lessons and Playroom activities encourage pupils to make connections between their experience of the real world and mathematical thinking.
 Anthony & Walshaw (2009) in their research commented how:

 "Making connections across mathematical topics is important for developing conceptual understanding… When pupils find they can use mathematics as a tool for solving significant problems in their everyday lives, they begin to view the subject as relevant and interesting." (p.156)